N00byKing/NineSolsTracker/README.md

     - Ability to specify if specific location types should be shown on world map
 - Track shop states
 - Track lore states required for true ending

+## Credits

+- Archipelago Map Icons by @nidoskull on Tumblr/Discord